JeB74/WindowsCloudAcademyCH/Windows365/03-W365-App-Deployment.md

 ## Challenge

-It is important that your users have **Visual Studio Code** installed.
+It is important that your users have following applications installed :
+-**Visual Studio Code**
+-**GIMP** (automatic update enabled)
+-**VideoLAN VLC media player**

-You can choose to deploy the app either as a Win32 application or as a Microsoft Store app.
+*Note : You can choose to deploy the app either as a Win32 application or as a Microsoft Store app or Windows catalog app

 If you decide to deploy Visual Studio Code as a Win32 application, use a unique app name format such as: **App-P[count]-YourAppName**.